codehaus/swiby/demo/readme.txt

 ** Animation

-Presents a very simple animation developed using Swiby, it show how to implement a DSL to describe the animation.
+Presents a very simple animation developed using Swiby, it shows how to implement a DSL to describe the animation.

 > cd animation
 > jruby -I../../core/lib smiley_player.rb sad2happy.smiley